spacetelescope/pandokia/doc/source/programming_db.rst

 Dynamically constructed WHERE clauses
 -------------------------------------------------------------------------------

+where_dict is a function to dynamically construct WHERE clauses, based on a list of column names and values.

 The parameter to where_dict is a list of ( column_name, value ),
 where column_name is a required column name and value is a value to match.
 All the columns are ANDed together.
 If the value for a column is a list, the possible values are ORed together.

-The value may contain "\*x", "x\*", or "\*x\*", which will be converted to "%x", "x%", or "%x%".
+The value may contain "\*x", "x\*", or "\*x\*", which will be converted to "%x", "x%", or "%x%" and used in a LIKE clause.
 Other glob-like characters are not permitted.

-The value may contain '%' to cause a LIKE expression.
+If the value contains '%', it will be used in a LIKE clause.
 The '_' character does NOT create a LIKE expression because it is too common in our data values.

-There is no good way to search for literals containing \*, %, [, or ?
+There is no good way to search for values containing \*, %, [, or ?

 Example: ::